needle-tools/ar-simulation/Readme.md

 **This architecture has some advantages:**
 - ARSimulation will not clutter your project
-- it does not show up at all in your compiled app (otherwise it's a bug, please let us know)
+- Does not show up at all in your compiled app (otherwise it's a bug, please let us know)
 - easier to maintain with future ARFoundation changes
-- requires Zero Changes™ for working with other plugins that use ARFoundation
+- Requires Zero Changes™ for working with other plugins that use ARFoundation

 ## Known Issues 🚧
-- camera background is supported (with custom 3D scenes), but no occlusion support right now (same as ARFoundation by default)
+- Camera background is supported (with custom 3D scenes), but no occlusion support right now (same as ARFoundation by default)
-- environment cubemap support is platform-specific
+- Environment cubemap support is platform-specific
   (Reason: Unity bug, [Issue Tracker Link](https://issuetracker.unity3d.com/product/unity/issues/guid/1215635))
-- no support for simulating faces, people, or collaboration right now
+- No support for simulating faces, people, or collaboration right now
   (let us know if you feel this is important to you!)
-- partial support for meshing simulation
+- Partial support for meshing simulation
   (some support, but not identical to specific devices)
-- touch input is single-touch for now, waiting for Unity to support it better & looking into it ourselves
+- Touch input is single-touch for now, waiting for Unity to support it better & looking into it ourselves
   (Reason: Device Simulator only supports single touch, since Input.SimulateTouch only supports one)
-- if your scene feels to dark / does not use environment lighting, make sure `Auto Generate` is on in Lighting Window or bake light data.
+- If your scene feels to dark / does not use environment lighting, make sure `Auto Generate` is on in Lighting Window or bake light data.
   (Reason: spherical harmonics simulation will only work if the shaders are aware that they should use it)
 - ARFoundation 4 logs warnings in Editor:
   ``No active UnityEngine.XR.XRInputSubsystem is available.
 Please ensure that a valid loader configuration exists in the XR project settings.``